Skip to main content

 Do I need a reservation at Le Train Bleu?

 For dinner, yes — particularly on weekends.
 The bar area at Gare de Lyon is walk-in friendly if you just want a drink or a quick stop between trains.
-For a seated dinner, book in advance; the room's reputation means it fills, and showing up without a reservation on a Friday or Saturday is a gamble not worth taking.
+For a seated dinner, book in advance; the room's reputation means it fills, showing up without a reservation on a Friday or Saturday is a gamble not worth taking.

 Does Le Train Bleu have outdoor seating?